openstack/charm-guide/doc/source/admin/trilio.rst

 -------------

 * Ubuntu 18.04 LTS or 20.04 LTS
-* OpenStack Queens, Stein, Train, or Ussuri
+* OpenStack Queens, Stein, Train, Ussuri or Wallaby
 * an NFS server for snapshot storage or S3 compatible storage
 * a license (see the project's homepage)